kivikakk/lottia-notes/content/posts/0001-hdl-toolchain-source.md

 [Python 3] is for using Amaranth.

 [Amaranth] is the [HDL] I'm using.
-It is a Python library which contains a language for describing digital logic, as well as facilitating simulation and building of the resulting designs.
+It is a Python library which consists of a language for describing digital logic, as well as facilitating simulation and building of the resulting designs.
 It integrates well with the ecosystem, and permits intermixing with [Verilog] (or [VHDL]).
 At time of writing, its